• Skip to primary navigation

 Instructions

-• Preheat the oven to 350° F. Grease and line an 8-by-8-in baking dish with parchment.
+• Preheat the oven to 325°F. Grease and line an 8-by-8-in baking dish with parchment.

-• In a small bowl, toss together the blueberries and the extra 1 tablespoon flour, set aside.
+• Toss the blueberries and the extra 1 tablespoon of flour in a small bowl and set aside.

-• In a large mixing bowl, beat the softened butter and granulated sugar until light and fluffy.
-Add the eggs, one at a time, mixing until combined.
-Add the vanilla, mix to combine.
-Alternately add the dry ingredients and the sour cream, starting and ending with the dry.
-Mixing well after each addition.
+• In a large mixing bowl, beat the softened butter and granulated sugar using an electric mixer until light and fluffy.
+Add the egg and vanilla extract and mix to combine.
+Alternately add the dry ingredients and the sour cream, starting and ending with the dry, mixing well after each addition.
 Finally, fold in the blueberries.

 • Pour the batter into the prepared pan and spread evenly.
-Sprinkle the crumb topping (streusel) over the top of the batter, making sure that every surface is covered.
+Sprinkle the crumb topping (streusel) over the batter's top, ensuring that every surface is covered.

-• Bake until a toothpick inserted into the center of the cake comes out clean, about 45 minutes.
+• Bake until a toothpick inserted into the center of the cake comes out clean, about 45-50 minutes.
+Note: If the crumb topping starts to brown too much before the cake is done baking, tent a piece of foil over the top of the cake pan.

 Nutrition